Can Long-Term Modeling Improve Forecast Accuracy and Disaster Response Efforts?

 In 2013, most major forecasting centers predicted an above-average Hurricane Season for the Atlantic basin.
 It turned out to be one of the least active years in decades.
 With most organizations focused on short-term (6 months to 1 year) oscillation models and ocean-atmosphere interactions (such as El Nino and La Nina), could a different long-term prediction model provide a more accurate forecast?
 If so, what could we do with local disaster planning and response efforts to take advantage of this longer “lead time” before an event occurs?

-Join us for a webinar featuring David Dilley, CEO of Global Weather Oscillations (GWO), an Ocala, Florida-based company that uses past weather cycles to predict the number storms during a hurricane season.
+This webinar features David Dilley, CEO of Global Weather Oscillations (GWO), an Ocala, Florida-based company that uses past weather cycles to predict the number storms during a hurricane season.
 GWO accurately predicted last year’s inactivity in the Atlantic and Gulf of Mexico, and their “Climate Pulse Technology” model has been also accurate the last 5 years.

-Mr. Dilley will discuss how predictive models based on long-term weather cycles may indeed prove to be more accurate than the traditional short-term oscillation models, and if this information can assist local responders.
+Mr. Dilley discusses how predictive models based on long-term weather cycles may indeed prove to be more accurate than the traditional short-term oscillation models, and if this information can assist local responders.

 Duration: 1 Hour